• Skip to main content

 My other trick for making a batch of kitsune udon quickly is to always have Mentsuyu on hand.
 Mentsuyu, which literally means "noodle broth" is a noodle soup base made with dashi broth, soy sauce, sake and other seasonings and you can get my mentsuyu recipe here.
 If you end up using a bottled mentsuyu be sure to read the directions for diluting it as every brand comes in different concentrations.

-Fresh udon noodles ready to be boiled to make kitsune udon.
+Fresh udon noodles ready to be boiled.

 Kitsune udon is Japanese comfort food at it's best.
 Flavorful and satisfying and yet it's neither rich nor cloying.